Emancipation of the British West Indies: Policy and conditions

 The British government designated Crown-appointed magistrates to oversee the newly implemented labour system and these officials were tasked with protecting the interests of free people of color.
-Fearful of the response that conditional emancipation might elicit from former slaves, the colonial authorities created police districts to maintain societal order.
-Within each district were houses of correction and workhouses that were operated and supervised by the chief magistrate and five justices of the peace who were frequently planters as well.
+Fearful of the response that conditional emancipation might elicit from the formerly enslaved, the colonial authorities created police districts to maintain societal order.
+Within each district were houses of correction and workhouses that were operated and supervised by the chief magistrate and five justices of the peace who were frequently also planters who had enslaved people.
 Freedpeople could be sent to labour in workhouses for failure to work on the plantations or breaking other duties specified in the Abolition Act.
 Emancipation legislation banned planters' use of the whip and the state formally took on the responsibility for disciplining labourers.
-However, planters could use the remanding of apprentices to workhouses as a means of exercising control over former slaves.
+However, planters could use the remanding of apprentices to workhouses as a means of exercising control over the formerly enslaved.

 The conditions within workhouses were grim and apprentices were subjected to hard labour and regular physical punishment.
 Treadmills were common features in these spaces and consisted of "wooden steps around a hollow cylinder on which a prisoner was made to step as the mechanism turned."
 The mechanism did not serve to produce any material good but the officials insisted that exhaustively running on the mechanism for several minutes reformed and disciplined prisoners.
-Widespread support for the use of treadmills also came from West Indian planters who were convinced that former slaves would not produce the same outputs if they were not adequately disciplined with corporal punishment.
+Widespread support for the use of treadmills also came from West Indian planters who were convinced that the formerly enslaved would not produce the same outputs if they were not adequately disciplined with corporal punishment.
 Photographs that depict the treadmills of the Jamaican workhouses illuminate that this punishment was not restricted to men.
 Women, who made up a majority of the field labour population in Jamaica and other colonies, were frequently sent to the workhouses and subjected to the treadmill.